-- 1. Are specific time-limits laid down in law for asylum seekers to lodge their application? - ☐ Yes ☒ No - 2.
-If so, what is the time-limit for lodging an application? - 3.
-Are there any reports (NGO reports, media, testimonies, etc.) of people refused entry at the border and returned without examination of their protection needs? ☐ Yes ☒ No
+Are specific time-limits laid down in law for asylum seekers to lodge their application? ☐ Yes ☒ No

+2. If so, what is the time-limit for lodging an application?

 According to Swiss law, an asylum application can be filed at a reception and processing centre, at an open border crossing or at a border control point at an international airport in Switzerland.
-An application can be filed only at the Swiss border or on Swiss territory, since the Swiss parliament has decided to abolish the possibility to file asylum applications at Swiss representations abroad from 29
+An application can be filed only at the Swiss border or on Swiss territory, 44 since the Swiss parliament has decided to abolish the possibility to file asylum applications at Swiss representations abroad from 29 September 2012 onwards.
+45 Any statement from a person indicating that he or she is seeking protection in Switzerland from persecution elsewhere is considered as an application for asylum.
+46